Lime Tree planted in honour of Dame Margaret Turner-Warwick, 25th August 2018

 Millenium Green Willow Trimmings Provide Easter Bouquet Material Elspeth and her floral crew used willow trimmings and buds to enhance the lovely Easter arrangements for the church.
 Well-used!

-Saturday August 6th, 2016 Jenny Garne led the late evening moth trapping expedition.
-She reports that 70 moths were trapped (and released), 14 of which are new records for the Millennium Green site.
+In August, Jenny Garne leads the late evening moth trapping expedition, in some years trapping and releasing some moths which are new records for the Millennium Green site.
 Of particular interest was the sighting of a Marbled Green moth, a species normally found on the coast.
 Yearly results are sent to the Devon County Moth Recorder.
 More information about moths can be found by clicking on “Links” on this site, clicking “Flora and Fauna”, and finally, “Devon moths”.